scalalandio/chimney/docs/docs/cookbook.md

     // )
     ```

-    Form validation logic is implemented in terms of `Validated` data type.
+    Form validation logic is implemented in terms of the `Validated` data type.
 You can easily convert
-    it to a `partial.Result` required by `withFieldComputedPartial` by just using `.toPartialResult`
+    it to a `partial.Result` required by `withFieldComputedPartial` by using `.asResult`, available after importing
+    both the partial-result syntax (`import io.scalaland.chimney.partial.syntax._`) and the Cats integration instances
-    which is available after importing the cats integration utilities (`import io.scalaland.chimney.cats._`).
+    (`import io.scalaland.chimney.cats._`).

     Result of the partial transformation is then converted to `ValidatedNel` or `ValidatedNec` using either
     `.asValidatedNel` or `.asValidatedNec` extension method call.